By N.J. Mastro | On March 10, 2025 | Updated March 12, 2025 | Comments (0)

-Presented here is an analysis by James Weldon Johnson of Phillis Wheatley’s poetry, one of the first women to be published in colonial America, and the first person in the U.S. to have a book of poetry published while enslaved.
+Presented here is an analysis by James Weldon Johnson of Phillis Wheatley’s poetry.
+She was one of the first women to be published in colonial America, and the first person in the U.S. to have a book of poetry published while enslaved.

 James Weldon Johnson (1871–1938) was a writer, educator, poet, diplomat, and civil rights activist.
 He helmed the NAACP from 1920 to 1930.
 He was a significant figure in the Harlem Renaissance movement, or as it was then called, The New Negro movement.